 2. The Strategic Rescheduling Approach

 When I rescheduled my original test date, I didn't just push it back randomly.
-I mapped out every practice test I would complete and scheduled specific review days for challenging topics.
-This prevented the rescheduling from becoming mere procrastination.
+I mapped out every practice test I would complete and scheduled specific review days for my weak topics.
+This prevented the rescheduling from becoming procrastination.

 Final Reminders